Our fee structure is carefully considered by our Board of Directors each year and takes into account a number of important factors. These include:

 - The provision of a quality Montessori education – MIC is committed to ensuring the provision of quality Montessori programs with highly qualified Montessori educators in each class and classrooms that are adequately resourced with a full suite of Montessori materials.

-- All-inclusive investment – Unlike most other independent schools, MIC includes all resources, primary camps, some excursions and events within our tuition fees.
+- All-inclusive investment – Unlike most other independent schools, MIC includes all resources, primary camps, some excursions, and events within our tuition fees.
 We also do not require a school uniform which can be a costly expense at other independent schools.
-(The senior primary Canberra trip, adolescent camps, national testing and a contribution towards ongoing Montessori staff development are funded on a user pays system).
+(The senior primary Canberra trip, adolescent camps, and some activities are funded on a user pays system).

-- Enrolment levels – MIC is small by design which allows us to have a collaborative and inclusive social environment where students enjoy close-knit relationships and highly personalised learning programs.
+- Enrolment levels – our structure allows us to have a collaborative and inclusive social environment where students enjoy close-knit relationships and highly personalised learning programs.
 Our enrolment levels are set so that we can continue to provide a quality Montessori education in a ‘small school’ environment, with the benefits of economies of scale as we sustainably grow our school.